Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 Future releases :

-- NPC weapon rework adding Attack/Oppose button to the minimized NPC boxes. (v1.1)
+- NPC weapon rework adding Attack/Oppose buttons usable while minimized. (v1.1)
-- Inventory reword, add containers. (v1.2)
+- Inventory reword, add container mechanic. (v1.2)
-- Talents rework (v 1.3)
+- Talents rework, roll integration.
+This is very complex to do and would be limited to non-situational Talents (miniority). (maybe)
 - More themes